 The convergence of social, video and mobile technology is rapidly changing the face of advertising.
 Just over a decade ago, search and display ads were all a company needed to reach their target audience online.
-Search-related ads accounted for43 percent of total U.S. online ad revenue in the second quarter of 2013, with display-related ads constituting 30 percent.
-In today's evolving online ad environment, companies need creative and out-of-the-box approach in order to stand out online.
+Today, with Google getting the lion's share of search traffic and raking in ad revenues of $79.4 billion for 2016 alone - small businesses need a creative and out-of-the-box approach in order to stand out online.

 A countless number of startups have emerged to meet the demand, many in the native advertising space.
 In fact, many industry and business leaders are hailing native advertising as the next big thing.
 A recent study found that users viewed native ads 53 percent more frequently than display ads.
-Below are five companies whose innovations helped shape the native, and overall, ad space in 2013:
+Below are five companies whose innovations helped shape the native, and overall, online ad space:

 TripleLift - Sponsored images